spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-product-offer-feature-overview.md

 On the **Shopping list** page, a customer can add marketplace products and product offers to the existing or new shopping lists by entering a product's name or SKU in the **Quick Add** section and selecting the needed offer.
 If there are several merchants selling the selected item, a drop-down with available merchants appears.
 Then, the customer selects a preferable merchant, enters the quantity, and adds the product or offer to cart.
 Note that the drop-down is not visible until the product of offer is selected.

 <!-- add a GIF file that represents this process-->

 ### Product offers in the shopping cart

 Offers from different merchants are added as separate cart items, each with its quantity.
 You can add a note to the offer on the cart page.
-A customer can review the merchant information by clicking the link in the *Sold By* hint.
+A customer can review the merchant information by clicking the link in the **Sold By** hint.

 ![Product offers in cart](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Marketplace/Products+and+offers/Product+offer+feature+overview/add-offers-to-cart.gif)

-Customers can also add product offers from the **Quick Add to Cart** section.
-In the search field of the section, they enter a product or product offer name or SKU, and select among available options.
-If there are several merchants selling the selected item, a drop-down with such merchants appears.
+On the **Cart** page, a customer can also add marketplace products and product offers from the **Quick Add to Cart** section.
+In the search field of the section, they enter a product or product offer name or SKU and select one of the available options.
+If there are several merchants selling the selected product or offer, a drop-down with such merchants appears.
 Then, the customer selects a preferable merchant, enters the quantity, and adds the item to cart.
 Note that the drop-down with merchants is not visible until the product or offer is selected.

 <!-- add a GIF file that represents this process-->